btnguyenPersonal/edit/tasks.md

 ## tasks
+- change namingPrefix to prompt and more generic prompt() function
+- harpoon as 2d array of files
+	- each one n long, and each one has a windowLine, and special centering keys and rendering logic (might make rendering modify state yuck)
+	- need X just clear only current tab group, also make key to clear all history (full reset)
+- fix long lines rendering

+- look at how hard it would be to have an icon at top to say there are new changes available?
+	- when overwriting, show diff of changed?? need to have cursor or something
+	- for above, does that mean it's easier to have a struct for lines, cursor, windowline?? does that make sense for read-only views??

 - ctrl v on search issues crash??
 - server/client interaction, no issues having multiple windows, all will use same one
 - add mouse clicks